-, 10 1 nr.
+disclose the

 compensation of

 its executive

 officers as

 required by

 applicable laws

 or rules and

 regulations.

-Governance newly crea l meeting Under the CG Under the CG Pursuant to the
+Governance newly created at the board meeting Under the CG Under the CG Pursuant to the

-held on July y 3, 201 4 Manual, the Manual, the provisions of the CG
+held on July 3, 2014 with members Manual, the Manual, the provisions of the CG

 Governance Governance Manual, the

+•

-Committee shall Committee has Governance
+directors and chaired by an Committee shall Committee has Governance

-have the follo owing the Committee has the
+independent director have the following the Committee has the

 functions: responsibility of power to pursue the

-promoting and development,
+/ promoting and development,

 (i) assisting the furthering the implementation and

 Board in the corporate review of the

 development and governance of corporate

-implementation on of the Company. governance policies,
+implementation of the Company. governance policies,

-the corp orate structures and
+the corporate structures and

 governance systems of the

-policies, struc tures Company.
+policies, structures Company.

-and systems of
+and systems of the

-Company, incl
+Company, including

-the review of
+the review of their

 adequacy and

-effectiveness;
+effectiveness; and

-ŕ

-. (ii) overseein g the
+. (ii) overseeing the

 adoption and

-implementation on of
+implementation of

 systems or

 mechanisms for

-the assess ment
+the assessment

-and improve ment
+and improvement

-of the perform nance
+of the performance

-of the Board , the
+of the Board, the

 Directors and the

-Board Commi ttees,
+Board Committees,

-and the evalu ation
+and the evaluation

-of the compl iance
+of the compliance

-by the Com
+by the Company

 with the CG

 Manual.

-Committee Members (updated pursuant to the SEC Form 17-C of the Company dated July 3, 2014)
+Committee Members (updated pursuant to the SEC Form 17-C of the Company dated May 21, 2014, July 3, 2014 February 12, 2015, and March 17, 2015)